-Carbonatite and Ikertoq
+Carbonatite

-On May 4, 2018 the Company was awarded an exploration license (2018/21; "Carbonatite") over a highly prospective block of ground to the west of the Fossilik Intrusion in an area which has very limited nickel exploration and contains the Qeqertassaq carbonatite complex.
-The work program for 2018 has consisted of compilation, field work, surface sampling for geochemistry, surface EM work in areas with possible norite-associated mineralization modified by the carbonatite complex and drilling to evaluate the potential for strategic metals (niobium, tantalum, and rare earth elements) in areas outside of the focus areas of historic drilling.
+On May 4, 2018 the Company was awarded an exploration licence (2018/21; "Carbonatite") over a highly prospective block of ground to the west of the Fossilik Intrusion in an area which has very limited nickel exploration and contains the Qeqertassaq carbonatite complex.

+The work program in 2018 consisted of compilation, surface sampling for geochemistry, surface EM work in areas with possible norite-associated mineralization and drilling to evaluate the potential for strategic metals (niobium, tantalum, and rare earth elements) in areas outside of the focus areas of historic drilling.